BrunoZell/government2/Readme.md

 ## Measuring governments

 Today, the single most important figure to measure the performance of a nation is [GDP (Gross domestic product)](https://en.wikipedia.org/wiki/Gross_domestic_product).
 It's an okay measure, but using that measure alone to rate a nations performance is crap.
 Let me explain.
+(Todo)

 ## Copyright and capitalism as harmful environment for innovation